 Yes.
-We will require all campers to present a negative COVID test taken within 3 days (72 hours) before the camp session, unless they are fully vaccinated.
+We will require all campers to present a negative COVID test taken within 24 hours before the camp session, even if they are fully vaccinated.
 If you do not meet these requirements, we will provide a rapid test at check-in.
-We will provide additional information on testing requirements and resources for families to locate affordable testing.

 How will Westwind mitigate the risks of COVID from other campers and families?

-We ask all families to self-isolate for up to 14 days before their camper’s session as much as possible.
 Every family will be informed about protocol and safety expectations before camp.
 We may also update health history forms with questions about COVID-19.
-We will likely do temperature checks for each camper upon arrival.
-Each day staff will conduct a wellness check with campers and we will also do daily temperature checks for all staff.
+Each day staff will conduct a wellness check with campers and we will test staff and campers throughout the summer as needed.

 What about transportation?
 Will Westwind supply a bus this year?

 We will supply buses for transport.
 Our bus details have changed and will now be leaving from the MESD on E Airport Way. *Please note that at this time, we can NOT offer a bus for Session 4 (July 17-22).

-How will my child make friends if everyone is masked and socially distanced?
+How will my child make friends if Westwind requires masks?
 What about bunking with their friends?

 If your child would like to be bunked with friends, please make sure their cabin request is updated in your reservation.
 We will do everything we can to put friends together.
 Please keep in mind that the bigger the friend group, the more difficult it is to place everyone together.

 How are camp staff protected and expected to minimize risk to campers?

 Our staff will be vaccinated and will be expected to follow specific community guidelines and agreements.
 Their time off will be monitored and clarified.
-We may do daily temperature checks and may also require testing throughout the summer.
+We will frequently test staff.

 What will happen if camp is cancelled?